mapbox/mapbox-gl-native/platform/macos/docs/guides/Migrating to Expressions.md

 Style functions supported four interpolation modes: exponential, interval, categorical, and identity.
 This guide uses earthquake data from the [U.S. Geological Survey](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php.
 Under each interpolation mode, the style function implementation will be shown, followed by the current syntax.

-For more information about how to work with GeoJSON data in our iOS SDK, please see our [working with GeoJSON data](working-with-geojson-data.html) guide.
-To learn more about supported expressions, see our [Predicates and Expressions](predicates-and-expressions.html) guide.
-The Predicates and Expressions guide also outlines Mapbox custom functions that can be used to dynamically style a map.
+For more information about how to work with GeoJSON data in our macOS SDK, please see our [working with GeoJSON data](working-with-geojson-data.html) guide.
+To learn more about supported expressions, see our ["Predicates and Expressions"](predicates-and-expressions.html) guide.
+The "Predicates and Expressions" guide also outlines Mapbox custom functions that can be used to dynamically style a map.

 Mapbox supports some convenience methods that can be used in the place of format string syntax.